Quinton Newcomb#3287

 How to respond to a confiscation statement

-This Practice Note reminds practitioners about important steps to take in responding to the confiscation statement, which is the statement issued by the prosecutor pursuant to section 16 of the Proceeds of Crime Act 2002.
+This Practice Note reminds practitioners about important steps to take when responding to a confiscation statement, which is the statement issued by a prosecutor pursuant to section 16 of the Proceeds of Crime Act 2002.

 POCA 2002—external investigations under s 445